 Quicken - Quicken products lose their ability to

 download transactions from banks after three years - not because

-technology changes, but because Intuit intentionally builds in obsolescence to force users
+technology changes, but because they have intentionally built in obsolescence to force users

 to buy newer products when the old ones are otherwise working just fine.

-email-based customer support from this company is INCOMPETENT and JUST
+then you discover that their customer and technical support is INCOMPETENT and JUST

 - Years ago I had AmericaRX.com listed on this hall of shame list, but